Noravank (Նորավանք) is a monastery set in a narrow gorge in Armenia. It’s about 122 kilometers from Yerevan and a short drive from Areni.

 San Félix is a village belonging to the municipality of Salamina in the Coffee Region of Colombia.
 It boasts a beautiful landscape featuring the world’s largest wax palm forest.

 Santa Rosa de Cabal is famous all over Colombia for two things – chorizo and hot springs.
-Both are worth the trip!
-Santa Rosa is also part of the UNESCO World Heritage listed Coffee Cultural Landscape of Colombia.
+Both make it worth the trip!

 The magical Cocora Valley is the home of Colombia’s national tree and symbol, the wax palm.
 This tall endangered palm dots the landscape of this extension to Los Nevados National Park, which is a popular day trip from nearby Salento.